incredibletor1/TestWork-19.08.2021/README.md

 # TestWork-19.08.2021
 Test work, CRUD for Customer entity.
-There are two versions: .NET Core API(backend)/React and Redux(frontend) and .NET Core MVC.
+There are two versions: .NET Core Web API(backend)/React and Redux(frontend) and .NET Core Web App(MVC).
 Both versions are done using the MVC pattern.

 Discription: There are 4 buttons for Create, Update, Delete and Read information about Customer.
 The interface is intuitive.